Leader of the Opposition · Conservative Party · Leader since November 2024

 What is Kemi Badenoch’s approval rating?

-As of May 2026, Kemi Badenoch has a net approval rating of −15, with 32% approving and 47% disapproving.
-She holds the least negative approval rating of the three main UK party leaders.
+As of June 2026, Kemi Badenoch has a net approval rating of −15, with 32% approving and 47% disapproving.
+She holds the least negative approval rating of the three main UK party leaders — significantly better than Starmer at −44 and Farage nationally at −15 (though Farage is +78 among Reform UK voters).
+Keir Starmer approval →

 When did Kemi Badenoch become Conservative leader?

-Kemi Badenoch was elected Conservative Party leader on 2 November 2024, succeeding Rishi Sunak after the Conservatives suffered their worst general election defeat in modern history in July 2024, losing 244 seats.
+Kemi Badenoch was elected Conservative Party leader on 2 November 2024, succeeding Rishi Sunak after the Conservatives suffered their worst general election defeat in modern history in July 2024, losing 244 seats and falling to 121 MPs.
+She is the fourth Conservative leader since Boris Johnson in 2019.

 Is Badenoch more popular than Starmer?

 Yes.
-Badenoch’s net approval of −15 is significantly better than Starmer’s −35.
+Badenoch’s net approval of −15 is significantly better than Starmer’s −44.
 However, both leaders are net negative, reflecting widespread public dissatisfaction with mainstream British politics.
+The structural advantage of being in opposition — not having to defend real-world decisions — accounts for much of the gap.

 What issues does Badenoch poll strongest on?